-Continuous launch & sales growth of own products , Acquired additional indication related to rheumatoid arthritis for PRALIA Launched Narurapid Tablets and Narusus Tablets for cancer pain treatment Launched Tarlige for pain treatment and Minnebro for Sales growth of ac products Increase sales of Vimpat , CANALIA combination tablet hypertension Acquired approvals for Vanflyta for the treatment of relapsed/ refractory FLT3-ITD AML and Inavir nebulizer formulation, anti-influenza agent In fiscal 2019, we will add to our product Minnebro for hypertension, and Vanfrita , a p Through aggressive in-licensing activitie market environment. oromising new cance Tarlige for pain treatment, Launched in Apr.
+Continuous launch & sales growth of own products Acquired additional indication related to rheumatoid arthritis for PRALIA Launched Narurapid Tablets and Narusus Tablets for cancer pain treatment Launched Tarlige for pain Sales growth of an products Increase sales of Vimpat, CANALIA treatment and Minnebro for hypertension Acquired approvals for Vanflyta for the treatment of relapsed/ refractory FLT3-ITD AML and Inavir nebulizer formulation, anti-influenza agent In fiscal 2019, we will add to our product p Minnebro for hypertension, and Vanfrita, a p Through aggressive in-licensing activities market environment. s, we will win promi Tarlige for pain treatment, Launched in Apr.
 2019 Minnebro for hyperte May 2019 COLU